Darxo/Hardened/README.md

 - The perks **Strengh in Numbers** and **Dynamic Duo** now instantly update the actors stats, if another actor moves adjacent to or away from them
 - Improve **Shieldwall effect** when viewed as a hyperlink
 - Fix Item Swaps sometimes requiring a different amount of Action Points than advertised at first
-- Fix `onSpawned` event for player characters only firing for the first battle in each session
 - **Net Pull** is no longer considered an Attack
 - Fix crash when trying to sling the same type of pot multiple times with the same character
-- Fix crash when trying to sling an acid flask or holy water

 ### Dynamic Spawns